rasplay/RAS_RC_CAR_Project/README.md

 ```
 This Original Source is update 5.0 version  of Multi Controller RC for RaspberryPi Village.
-AND OpenMake will be support library funciton of RC Car Controller Software.
+OpenMake will be support library funciton of RC Car Controller Software and makers can use function in file.
 ```

+#### We will are often update many fuction through here and Document write manual that how to use library function.

 ### Attach File Description